top of page

 • If any questions please consult Sydney Allied

-The shockwave technology used generally causes no significant discomfort and there is NO local anesthetic required.
+• The shockwave technology used generally causes no significant discomfort and there is NO local aesthetic required.
 However some patients may describe their experience as ranging from “mild sensation” to “moderately uncomfortable” but patients report any significant or lasting pain.

 • For the right candidates, Clinical Studies have proven to be 80 – 85% successful in improving their conditions.